Murder of Larry King: First trial

 On the first day of trial, James Bing, McInerney's half-brother, was admonished by Judge Campbell because it was overheard that Bing went to the jury outside of the courtroom and addressed them.
 He said: "The fate of my brother is in your hands."
 Bing was then banned from the courtroom unless he was summoned to testify.
 The prosecutor depicted McInerney as a popular teenager, who was skilled in martial arts and firing guns as well as being a white supremacist.
-She went on to describe King as a small guy who had often been picked on, saying that King wore high-heeled boots, makeup and jewelry along with her school uniform to school.
-Scott Wippert, McInerney's attorney, described King as the aggressor, saying she often was sexually aggressive and often made inappropriate remarks, provoking McInerney.
+She went on to describe King as a small guy who had often been picked on, saying that King wore high-heeled boots, makeup and jewelry along with his school uniform to school.
+Scott Wippert, McInerney's attorney, described King as the aggressor, saying he often was sexually aggressive and often made inappropriate remarks, provoking McInerney.

 Witnesses who were students and classmates of McInerney testified on July 7, 2011.
-One witness said that King told her she had changed her name to Latisha.
-Another witness said many students made fun of King and called her offensive names behind her back when she came to school wearing makeup and jewelry.
-A few of the witnesses said that they never noticed King making sexual advances toward other students but that sexual comments she made were "just messing" with McInerney.
+One witness said that King told her he had changed his name to Leticia.
+Another witness said many students made fun of King and called him offensive names behind his back when he came to school wearing makeup and jewelry.
+A few of the witnesses said that they never noticed King making sexual advances toward other students but that sexual comments he made were "just messing" with McInerney.

 The former vice principal of E.O.
-Green School, Joy Epstein testified on July 11, 2011.
-She said she had discussed King's behavior with other school officials of the school district and they decided it was, according to the constitutional rights of California, legitimate for King to wear what she wanted unless it violated the school dress code.
+Green School, Joy Epstein, testified on July 11, 2011.
+She said she had discussed King's behavior with other school officials of the school district and they decided it was, according to the constitutional rights of California, legitimate for King to wear what he wanted unless it violated the school dress code.
 Joy Epstein said high-heeled boots, makeup and jewelry were all allowed according to the Oxnard school dress policy.
 She said another administrator within the district said that the school must protect the students' civil and equal rights.
 Another teacher testified that pupils had told her King would seek them out and follow them into the bathroom, behavior she considered to be sexual harassment.
 She was told by Epstein the school could do nothing about the behavior.